 - AWS DataPipeline – architecture, integration, use cases.

 - AWS DynamoDB, ElasticCache – architecture, integration, use case knowledge.
-These services, which appeared very prominently in the previous version of the exam, have much less weight in the current one.
+These services, which appeared very prominently in the previous version of the exam, have much less weight than the current one.

 - AWS CloudWatch, Events, Log – architecture, configuration, integration, use case knowledge.